andypicke/Journalists-Under-Fire/README.md

 # Journalists-Under-Fire
 An analysis of global threats to journalists and press freedom.

+If you have any questions, comments, or suggestions please feel free to get in touch at andypicke@gmail.com, or open up an issue via github.

 # Overview

 A free press and access to timely, factual information is a vital component of any democracy.
 I decided to analyze global data on journalist deaths and imprisonment with the goal of identifying patterns and trends in threats to journalists and the free press.
 Some of the questions I had in mind when conducting the analysis included: